Tell us your interests.

 Single enrollment means you apply to one of nine undergraduate colleges where you will earn a bachelor’s degree.
 This is the most common option.

 Dual enrollment means you apply to two different colleges and have two different majors, but you receive a single bachelor’s degree granted by both colleges.
 Most dual enrollments are readily completed in four years; you must satisfy major requirements in each college.
+Dual enrollment options are offered between the following schools and colleges:

 Combined enrollment allows students to have one major in The College of Arts and Sciences and one major in the L.C.
 Smith College of Engineering and Computer Science.
 It leads to two degrees, one conferred by each college.
 This enrollment option requires an additional year of study.